osalvador/ReplicaDB/.ai/context/managers.md

 ## Known Capability Boundaries
 The README capability matrix is the user-facing reference for supported source/sink/mode combinations.
 S3 and Kafka have no SQL staging DDL path, SQLite and MongoDB reject complete-atomic in their current managers, and the generic JDBC fallback has fewer mode guarantees than specialized SQL adapters.

+## Cross-Manager Rules
+- Keep dialect SQL, pagination binds, type conversion, and native bulk paths in the concrete manager. `SqlManager` supplies shared lifecycle and transaction behavior, not a universal partition algorithm.
+- Preserve `ResultSet.wasNull()` immediately after primitive getters; for object types, prefer direct null-safe getters where a driver does not implement `wasNull()` consistently.
+- Keep cancellation checks at each native operation boundary.
+PostgreSQL `COPY` and SQL Server `BulkCopy` are best-effort cancellation paths rather than ordinary `Statement` paths.
+- Preserve the user-facing capability matrix when adding a manager option; unsupported staging or mode combinations must fail explicitly.

 ## Reference Implementations
 - `src/main/java/org/replicadb/manager/ConnManager.java`
 - `src/main/java/org/replicadb/manager/SqlManager.java`